 Following the reversal of the local surface radiation and energy budgets (Fig. 4), separate stable boundary layers form inside the crater and on the adjacent plain (Fig. 7a).
 The cold air within the SBL flows down the topographic gradient as a katabatic flow, replacing the afternoon upslope flows on the plain (Savage et al. 2008) and basin sidewalls (Martinez-Villagrassa et al. 2013).
 The progressive cooling and deepening of the SBLs are accomplished by radiative (Hoch and Whiteman 2010; Mayer et al. 2010; Hoch et al. 2011) and sensible heat flux divergences (Zardi and Whiteman 2012).
 The surface radiation and energy budgets reverse earlier in the crater than on the plain (Fig. 4) because of the shadow that is cast into the basin from the south and west rims by the setting sun (Hoch and Whiteman 2010; Martinez-Villagrassa et al. 2013).
 Inside the basin, downslope flows converge on and over the valley floor, with buoyancy forces tending to level the isentropes (Zardi and Whiteman 2012).
 During this phase the SBL inside the crater develops a vertical temperature structure in which a shallow, strongly stable, relatively quiescent cold pool forms on the crater floor, surmounted by a near-isothermal layer that extends to the base of the RL at the crater rim (Whiteman et al. 2008).

 The SBL on the extensive tilted plain deepens slowly (Fig. 5a) in the late afternoon and evening.
 The cold air within the SBL begins to flow down the tilted plain producing an initial katabatic flow within the SBL that then extends some distance above it (Fig. 5b) into the nearly quiescent residual layer.
-The top of the SBL reaches the south-southwest rim at about 1930 MST, about a half-hour before the SBL on the plain grows to this height (Fig. 5a), illustrating the role of the katabatic flow in lifting the SBL over the rim.
+The top of the SBL reaches the south-southwest rim at about 1930 MST, about a half-hour before the SBL on the plain farther upstream grows to this height (Fig. 5a), illustrating the role of the katabatic flow in lifting the SBL over the rim.
 The time of overflow initiation thus depends not only on the rim height and the rate of upward growth of the SBL on the plain, but also on the katabatic flow strength.

 2) COLD AIR INTRUSION PHASE, 1930 TO 2130 MST